mxwang66/QASeq/README.md

 ```
 export PYTHONPATH=/path/to/the-folder-contains-QASeq
 ```
-Start a new shell and try import the package in Python
+Restart terminal and try to import the package in Python
 ```
 from QASeq import analysis
 ```